TRC - Transitions of Care Patient

 - Only documentation in the outpatient chart meets the intent of the measure:

-- Provider or OCP speaks to member or caregiver via telephone and documents reference to hospitalization and medication reconciliation, which is documented in outpatient chart.
+- Provider or OCP speaks to member patient or caregiver via telephone and documents reference to hospitalization and medication reconciliation, which is documented in outpatient chart.

 - Example: “Conversation with patient after recent hospitalization (include date of admission / discharge).
 Reviewed discharge medications and reconciled with current medication list.
 Patient is aware of medication list.”

-- Care managers complete the MRP.
+- Care managers complete the MRP

 - Be sure to include in documentation: